Knowing how to create a compelling value proposition is challenging.

 What makes your Business Valuable?

-If people don’t understand the value you offer and why they should buy your product or service over another, then you simply find it hard to compete.
+If people don’t understand the value you offer and why they should buy your product or service over another value offer, then you will simply find it hard to compete.

 People pay attention to your value proposition first and then take action if they believe and understand it.